dataset-ninja/pothole-detection/ABSTRACT.md

-This dataset contains 665 images with bounding box annotations provided in PASCAL VOC format for the creation of detection models and can work as POC/POV for the maintenance of roads.
+**Pothole Detection** dataset contains 665 images with bounding box annotations provided in PASCAL VOC format for the creation of detection models and can work as POC/POV for the maintenance of roads.
 All annotations belong to a single class: *pothole*.